Sector14/mup-astro-cat-hardware/README.md

 USB ideally should also be panel mount but desoldering the PI's dual sockets is something I'd prefer to avoid.

-ST3232 should have been a soic version.
-DIP was used for prototyping.
+ST3232 switch to soic version.

 Add a via behind the regulator to connect ground planes for better thermal relief.

 # Reference